mosbth/cimage/README.md

 * crop-to-fit, add parameter for offset x and y to enable to define which area is the, implemented as area.
 * Support for resizing opaque images.
 * Center of the image from which the crop is done.
 Improved usage of area to crop.
+* Added support for % in width & height.
+* Added aspect-ratio.
+* Added scale.
+* Quality for PNG images is now knows as deflate.
+* Added palette to create images with max 256 colors.

 v0.3 (2012-10-02)